crystallabs/virtualtime/README.md

 ```

 Here's an example of an item that's due every other day in March, but if it falls
 on a weekend it is ignored.
-(This is also one from examples/ folder.)
+(This is also one from the examples/ folder.)

 ```crystal
 # Create an item: